Road-trip to the South of Dominican Republic. How did this happen? Let me tell you how…

 The labor is very old-fashioned since the means of transporting the sacks of salts is by railroads.
 All of which I found it quite fascinating.

-I felt I was travelling back in time and in an old Texan, cowboy kind of movie.
+I felt I was traveling back in time and in an old Texan, cowboy kind of movie.

 We had some snacks and hydrated at this place, under a small wooden hut we found before heading to our second location.